Funique2022/.github/dev/Intro.md

 # Funique Documentation For Developer

+For developer, the pipeline will complete different compare to user.

-This page is for the contributor, It will guide you to setup the project.
+Anyway, This documentation will guide you to setup the project.